zchee/neovim-wiki/C-Refactorings-and-Code-Smells-Catalog.md

 ## Code Smells

-List of code smells [Jeff Atwood] that may indicate solvable problems and inspire neovim contributors.
+List of code smells by [Jeff Atwood][] that may indicate solvable problems and inspire neovim contributors.
 This list was made for object oriented programming, but it's not hard to see how most of them apply to C.